dequelabs/Deque-University-for-iOS/.github/ISSUE_TEMPLATE/accessibility-help---accessibility-design-help.md

 ---
-name: Accessibility Help
+name: Accessibility Help - Accessibility Design Help
-about: Let us help you make your content more Accessible.
+about: My app is behaving one way and I expect it to behave another.
+How do I accomplish this with minimal changes to the design of my application?

 ---

-A short summary to get us grounded and started thinking about your issue.
+A short summary to get us grounded and started thinking about your question.

 ### Inaccessible Behavior